ethereum/go-ethereum/docs/_getting-started/index.md

 ```

-After approving the transaction you will see the below screen in the Clef terminal.
+After approving the transaction, you will see the below screen in the Clef terminal.

 ```terminal
 Transaction signed: